 - Per the Occupational Safety and Health Administration (OSHA), every business should have an emergency plan in place so that people react appropriately in case of a fire, tornado, toxic gas release, earthquake, or other crisis.
 The plan should be posted in a highly visible location and communicated to all employees. - 17.
 Every business needs a written safety program to protect employees.
-Safety programs may be specific to certain industries and work sites. - 18.
+Safety programs may be specific to certain industries and worksites. - 18.
 It's important for businesses to have a safety manual that meets OSHA requirements.
 A safety manual may include a company's workplace safety policies, step-by-step instructions for responding to safety-related situations (e.g., fire, natural disaster, chemical spill), and procedures for investigating and recording incidents. - It's important for business owners and managers to be familiar with the OSHA regulations and training that apply to their staff.
-If, during an inspection, OSHA finds a business has not done its due diligence in putting sound safety practices in place, training its workers in these practices, and ensuring that workers follow the rules, it could be hit with an enforcement fine. - According to OSHA, "workplace violence is any physical assault, threatening behavior, or verbal abuse occurring in the work setting."
+If, during an inspection, OSHA finds a business has not done its due diligence in putting sound safety practices in place, training its workers in these practices, and ensuring that workers follow the rules, it could be hit with an enforcement fine.

+20. According to OSHA, "workplace violence is any act or threat of physical violence, harassment, intimidation, or other threatening, disruptive behavior that occurs at the worksite."
 Every employer, regardless of size, should have a workplace violence prevention program in place.
 Such programs can help shield employees from physical and emotional harm, avoid potentially costly litigation for the employer, and protect the company's reputation.